luke-hill/cab_code_test/README.md

 by using 3.29 or below, which is still reasonably up to date).

 Running locally can be done through the usage of the rake tasks.
-Ideally you would just run `bundle exec rake all` to run all the separate features
+Ideally you would just run `bundle exec rake cukes:all` to run all the separate features.
+This will ignore failing tests which each have a code note next to them explaining the issue I would remedy

 In each cucumber feature a variety of comments have been added to explain next steps and potential refactoring / additional scenarios I would add (If time permitted)